swaroopg92/penpa-edit/README.md

 		* evenoddsudoku (eos)
 		* consecutivepairssudoku (cps)
 		* tightfitsudoku (tfs)
-			* (Panel: ON) For Slash/Split: Use Shape Mode -> Shape Submode -> "〇△◻x" from dropdown list -> 6th Shape* For numbers: Use "1/4" submode to enter in top left or bottom right corner of the split cell, Normal submode for numbers in the cells without split
+			* (Panel: ON) For Slash/Split: Use Shape Mode -> Shape Submode -> "〇△◻x" from dropdown list -> 6th Shape in the Panel
+			* For numbers: Use "1/4" submode to enter in top left or bottom right corner of the split cell, Normal submode for numbers in the cells without split
 	* Number Placement
 		* tomtom (tt)
 			* Use +, -, x, / from keyboard for mathematical operator